mslevin/Character-Count/README.md

 Character-Count
 ===============

 Chrome Extension to display character counts above all text boxes on webpages.

-Currently only really useful for Prof. Staley's IHS-based courses.
+#####Currently _only_ works on Prof. Staley's IHS.

 ##To Install: